-Since I'm nu-old skool — and watching endless streams of people copying and pasting the same thing to each other isn't Like-worthy — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days bores me — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Yay, I've joined the SpaceFace / MyBook revolution.
+I'm too good to be tweeting.

 Help!
 The government can’t locate me in a photo so I won’t be able to travel anywhere until they do.

 - · 298 words (munches about 2 mins)

 Oi, Apple!
 When I set some user preferences, have the decency to honour them because it’s my choice, not yours.

 - · 827 words (devours about 4 mins)

 Unlocking your phone with a passphrase, password or pattern takes time.
 Using your thumbprint is virtually instantaneous, and it’s guaranteed to belong to you, right?
 Wrong.